Chart Color Schemes

 An assessment of population growth drivers in Yarramundi - Londonderry reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Yarramundi - Londonderry's population is approximately 7,718 as of November 2025.
-This figure represents an increase of 214 people, a 2.9% rise since the 2021 Census, which reported a population of 7,504.
-The change is inferred from the estimated resident population of 7,689 in June 2024 and an additional 19 validated new addresses since the Census date.
-This results in a population density ratio of 94 persons per square kilometer, indicating significant space per person and potential for further development.
-Yarramundi - Londonderry's growth rate of 2.9% since the census is within 1.7 percentage points of the SA3 area's growth rate of 4.6%, suggesting competitive growth fundamentals.
+Yarramundi - Londonderry's population is approximately 7,718 as of Nov 2025.
+This figure reflects a growth of 214 people since the 2021 Census, which reported a population of 7,504.
+The increase is inferred from an estimated resident population of 7,689 in June 2024 and an additional 19 validated new addresses since the Census date.
+This results in a population density ratio of 94 persons per square kilometer.
+Yarramundi - Londonderry's growth rate of 2.9% since the census is within 1.7 percentage points of its SA3 area's growth rate of 4.6%.
 Natural growth contributed approximately 61.9% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, a population increase just below the median of national statistical areas is expected.
-By 2041, Yarramundi - Londonderry's population is projected to increase by 882 persons, representing an 11.1% total gain over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to increase by approximately 882 persons to 2041, reflecting an overall gain of about 11.1% over the 17-year period.

 Frequently Asked Questions - Population